anishkumar2097/springBootProject/README.md

 # springBootProject

+**Observation**

 **-Retrieveing functionality based on time range, at particular date ,based on X days ago,based on X minutes ago has been implemented**

 **-Updating functionality based on _field column, _value column, and tag column can be done**

+**-Deleting functionality is challenging for me,only able to delete entire bucket or drop table.**

+**Not enough resource available, to resolve influx Db error will be challenging for developers. flux Table storage is different from SQL.**

 **-Retrieveing functionality at at particular point of time (based on _time column ) can be done, but not able to implement...community page says it can be done (filtering a record based on particulat timestamp(_time))**